 - Use respectful, courteous and helpful language when communicating with other users and SMIF staff.
-Loud, boisterous and intimidating language will be a violation of accepted workplace standards and is not appropriate - o Disruptive, discourteous and/or insubordinate conduct will not be tolerated - Acting inappropriately (such as using profane, suggestive or abusive language) is a violation of accepted workplace standards and will not be tolerated - Conduct that causes or threatens harm to others or that constitutes persistent, unwanted behaviors will not be tolerated and will be grounds for removal of access - Users have an obligation to one another and to the laboratory to minimize interference with other users and to maintain the quality of the laboratory and its equipment - Food and Drink are not allowed in any of the Equipment Labs or in the Clean Room.
-Food and drink are only allowed in the seating area at the end of the main hallway. - Clean-up your work areas after you are done - Do not store samples, tools, books, materials, etc. in the lab except where designated by the SMIF staff.
+Loud, boisterous and intimidating language will be a violation of accepted workplace standards and is not appropriate - o Disruptive, discourteous and/or insubordinate conduct will not be tolerated

+- Acting inappropriately (such as using profane, suggestive or abusive language) is a violation of accepted workplace standards and will not be tolerated - Conduct that causes or threatens harm to others or that constitutes persistent, unwanted behaviors will not be tolerated and will be grounds for removal of access - Users have an obligation to one another and to the laboratory to minimize interference with other users and to maintain the quality of the laboratory and its equipment - Food and Drink are not allowed in any of the Equipment Labs or in the Clean Room. - Clean-up your work areas after you are done - Do not store samples, tools, books, materials, etc. in the lab except where designated by the SMIF staff.
 (Per section 4.2) If additional storage space is required, you must contact the SMIF staff first. - Notify SMIF staff of any issues or questions via email to smif@pratt.duke.edu

-1.4 Hours of Operation
+2.4 Hours of Operation